kiditran/gulp-base/README.md

-Running 'npm install' then clone product to your computer.
+Running 'npm install' then clone project to your computer.